Here’s a question that still haunts many – “Is cold calling still effective?”

 Now, most of us realize that the only variable that changes is the weekday.
 You may think the day and time for the phone call is inconsequential, but it makes a significant difference.
 The best time to schedule cold calls is between 4:00-6:00 p.m. on a Wednesday or Thursday.
 Conversely, the worst time to call is between 6:00 a.m. and noon on a Monday.

 Cold calling requires an impressive amount of grit and patience to succeed.
 But they also provide some of the best training for newly onboarded sales reps.
-Here are some of the most effective cold calling scripts to help boost your sales.

-25 Best Cold Calling Scripts
+25 Best Cold Calling Scripts for Different Scenarios

-1. The Introductory Cold Calling Scripts
+1. Introductory Cold Calling Scripts

 Script 1: